MSM + Glucosamine

 Take 1 capsule three times daily with food, or as directed by a qualified health care practitioner.
 Avoid taking at bedtime.
 Use for a minimum of 1 month to see beneficial effects.

-Consult a health care practitioner if symptoms worsen, or if allergic reaction occurs.
+Consult a health care practitioner if symptoms worsen, or if an allergic reaction occurs.
 Some people may experience mild gastrointestinal bloating, constipation or indigestion.
 Do not use if pregnant or breastfeeding.
+This product contains corn, do not use if you have an allergy.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.